Call for Session Proposals

 - Biography (50 words max) – A brief summary highlighting the presenter’s relevant background, expertise, or experience related to the session topic.

-This information will be used in the conference program and promotional materials, so please ensure accuracy and clarity.
+This information will be used in the conference program and promotional materials (including social media), so please ensure accuracy and clarity.

-Section 5: Preferences & Survey – This section will collect your preferences and short optional survey.
+Section 5: Preferences & Survey – This section will collect your preferences and a short optional survey.

 Contact